Why should I study abroad?

 Where will I travel during my semester overseas?

 While classes will be conducted in Belgium, learning will also take place off-site during group day trips to sites and cities in and around Belgium and extended group trips to other locations throughout Europe.
 The program includes extended trips to Paris, Germany and Austria, and either the United Kingdom (fall semester) or Italy (spring semester).
-Students are also given three weeks for independent free travel, along with a rail pass that covers train tickets to virtually anywhere in Europe.
+Another three weeks are set aside for independent free travel.
 Most students visit a dozen or more European countries during their time studying abroad.

 How will I access money in Europe?